Tired of exporting manually all your individual clips from Premiere Pro ? We got you covered with our new panel !

-No worries, as long as they have the same resolution and framerate you can create a sequence from the first clip and drag & drop the remaining clips on your timeline, they'll be stacked on the first video track and all you need to do is to click the first button of the panel before sending this render to AfterCodecs for Premiere Pro or Media Encoder !
+No worries, as long as they have the same resolution and framerate you can create a sequence from the first clip and drag & drop the remaining clips on your timeline, they'll be stacked on the first video track and all you need to do is to click the "Add Markers for First Video Track" button !

 Please contact us to tell us more about your workflow to see how we can improve on this MultiRender feature !